wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 The second step is to create the main file, called **index.js**.

 If you already read :ref:`this section <plugin>`, you probably noticed that in the **index.js** file we should've imported first the **.vue** files from the **views** folder.
-In this plugin tutorial, we only register a simple button, which means that we don't need a **.vue** file to design a specific Vue component.
+In this plugin tutorial, we only register a simple button, which means that we don't need a **.vue** file to design a specific Vue component., so the **views** folder will also be missing.

 Therefore, we'll only need to initiate a **studio** variable to *null* and to create an empty object called **button example**.

-After that, we have to *export* a **setup** function, its parameters being:
+After that, we have to export a *setup* function, its parameters being:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *options*
 	  - additional options
+	  - optional
+	  - null
 	* - *imports*
-	  - all the functions that the plugin collects from the plugins that it consumes (in our case, the functions exported by *workspace*)
+	  - all the functions that our plugin collects from the plugins that it consumes (in our case, the functions exported by *workspace*)
+	  - required
+	  - \-
 	* - *register*
 	  - a function that will register the plugin object
+	  - required
+	  - \-

 Inside this function, the **studio** variable instantiated before will receive the **imports** value.

-After that, we need to register our button, so we'll call the worskpace function **registerToolbarButton**, which has the following parameters:
+After that, we need to register our button, so we'll call the worskpace function **registerToolbarButton**, which will have the following parameters:

 .. list-table::